 School websites may list lenders.
 But you can go to whichever one you prefer.
 It’s best to shop around for the most affordable rate, such as those offered by credit unions.

-In addition, there’s the NEA® Smart Option Student Loan® by Sallie Mae®, which helps students and their families pay for undergraduate or graduate college expenses that aren’t covered by scholarships, grants or federal loans.
-Learn more how the NEA Student Loan Program can help you cover college costs.
+In addition, there are the NEA Student Loan programs, which can help students and their families pay for undergraduate or graduate college expenses that aren’t covered by scholarships, grants or federal loans.

 3. Improve your credit profile.